NoroffFEU/development-platforms/src/content/docs/ai-ml/ai-and-frontEndDevelopment.md

 - **Automate repetitive tasks:** Use AI coding assistants to automate repetitive, routine tasks so you can focus more of your precious time on solving more complex issues.

 ### Improving accessibility and user experience (UX)

+1.3 billion people i.e. 16% of the world population, that’s how many people in the world have significant disabilities.
+That is why building accessible web apps and developing an accessible UI in your application is so important.

+AI tools can improve applications accessibility and UX significantly.
+Innovative ways AI tools can improve web applications' accessibility and UX can be Voice AI for real-time translation, Voice shopping, Virtual dressing rooms, Image assistance.
+Further more AI tools can be used to improve the existing web app without having to integrate new AI models and technologies.
+AI tools like Userway can help do an accessibility audit of a web application, it can check if it complies with the latest WCAG guidelines.
+It can even optimize the code to be more inclusive and usable.

+AI tools to use are Userway and Testim

+Key tips
+- **Use AI tools to test the UI:** AI tools like Testim will help developers find errors and identify issues with the web application's UI.
+- **Test with real users:** – Make sure that any changes made with AI are tested with real users before fully implementing them in production.
+- **Use AI for accessibility audits:** – Use AI tools like Userway to make sure your web app complies with accessibility guidelines.

 ### Automated testing and bug detection